Laurea’s societal impact and interaction

 ones to measure.

-The Laurea community is comprised of approximately 7,800 students, 500 staff members and 24,000 Laurea alumni.
+The Laurea community is comprised of approximately 7,800 students, 600 staff members and more than 30 000 Laurea alumni.